MiksuR/WaChatConverter/README.md

 This project is built with `stack`.
 Make sure you have `stack` and `wkhtmltopdf` installed.
 The application is run with `stack run [path to chat.txt]`.

+> [!NOTE]
+> The app requires the version of `wkhtmltopdf` with the Qt patch.
+> On Arch, you need to install the `wkhtmltopdf-static` package from AUR.

 ## Parsing doesn't work

 WhatsApp might change the format of the .txt file in the future,